kallaway/100-days-of-code/r1-log.md

 Done #Reactjs challenges on #freeCodeCamp.
 Learnt about components, JSX.
 Seems quite logical and useful.
 I could predict with my #MachineLearning model (SVC)!
 Let's evaluate and try other algorithms.
 Happy Coding!

+### R1D39
+Added KNN (K Nearest Neighbor) Classifier to the #MachineLearning model.
+Main goal is to predict the ideal tree species on a site based on the geographic parameters.
+Reached 76% accuracy, but still long way to go.